 Do profits earned from day trading shares always incur a charge to capital gains tax?
-Are profits from FOREX trading always liable to business tax and are spread betting profits always tax free?
+Are profits from FOREX trading always liable to income tax and are spread betting profits always tax free?

 The Long Term Investor vs The Day Trader

 Gone are the days when investors and speculators had limited choices as to what and how to invest.

 How things have changed.
 Now anyone with a computer and an internet connection can open an online account and start trading the financial markets.

 Today participating in the financial markets is much more diverse with a wealth of financial products available for people to trade.
 Participating in the financial markets is no longer just for the long term investor.